For Hispanic/Latin Students Abroad:

 Students of all backgrounds and ethnicities cite money as an impediment to studying abroad.
-Geneseo works to help make travelling abroad an affordable and accessible opportunity for all students through numerous scholarships as well as financial advisement.
+Geneseo works to help make traveling abroad an affordable and accessible opportunity for all students through numerous scholarships as well as financial advisement.

 Once you have been accepted to a program you should research the program costs and schedule an appointment to discuss aid options.
 You should also peruse the list of scholarships offered by Geneseo, as well as this page of resources designed to help in your scholarship search.
 Specifically, Pell-eligible students should consider the Benjamin A. Gilman International Scholarship Program, which is intended to increase socioeconomic diversity in students who go abroad.